felixlu/awesome-stars/topics.md

 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is the most extensible AI-powered no-code/low-code platform for building business applications and enterprise solutions.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
-- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and cycles the easiest way on the planet.
+- [makeplane/plane](https://github.com/makeplane/plane) - 🔥🔥🔥 Open-source Jira, Linear, Monday, and ClickUp alternative.
+Plane is a modern project management platform to manage tasks, sprints, docs, and triage.
 - [Leantime/leantime](https://github.com/Leantime/leantime) - Leantime is a goals focused project management system for non-project managers.
 Building with ADHD, Autism, and dyslexia in mind.
 - [plankanban/planka](https://github.com/plankanban/planka) - PLANKA is the kanban-style project mastering tool for everyone.
 - [mattermost-community/focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.